dikortis/LetsTalkETC/Episodes/Episode_12.md

 so you
-would still have you interesting so you have competing miners all writing to the to the the blockchain as a Bitcoin block chain so you have redundancy then that's
+would still have you interesting so you have competing miners all writing to the to the the blockchain as a Bitcoin blockchain so you have redundancy then that's

 **Maxwell Sanchez:**
-right right there's a tendency and then it also makes that if someone's building an attacking chain they would have to also do those publications in broad daylight so everyone would see they're building a chain before they released their fourth um but what's really cool is that with that sort of the system you have a separation of power where the ability to decide what transactions get
+right there's a tendency and then it also makes that if someone's building an attacking chain they would have to also do those publications in broad daylight so everyone would see they're building a chain before they released their fourth but what's really cool is that with that sort of the system you have a separation of power where the ability to decide what transactions get